cocos/cocos-docs/en/animation/curve-editor.md

 The tangent option range is actually two main types.

 - **No-Weighting Mode**.
 The variation between keyframes uses the Hermite algorithm, where the direction of the curve depends on the direction of the left and right tangents of the keyframes.
-Thus, in this case, the left and right tangent levers of the keyframe can only change the tangent direction.
+In this case, the left and right tangent levers of the keyframe can only change the tangent direction.
 The tangent control points at this point are only drawn to facilitate the direction change, so the tangent lever length does not change when scaling the curve view area at this point.

 - **Weighting Mode**.
 The change between keyframes uses the Bessel algorithm, and the curve orientation is also influenced by the left and right tangent control points of the keyframes.
 The left tangent control point can be moved at will to adjust the control bar length, the left tangent control point is the real coordinate point at this time, and the control bar will be scaled simultaneously when scaling the curve view area.